juanchinovas/nativescript-sqlite-access/README.md

 }
 ```

-The function DbBuilder receive to parameters the name of the database file name and an optional [**DbCreationOptions**](src/common/Common.ts#DbCreationOptions) object.
+The function DbBuilder receive two parameters the database file name and an optional [**DbCreationOptions**](src/common/Common.ts#DbCreationOptions) object.
 If you do not pass the last parameter, a default one will be created, but you cannot set the db version.

-See the full example below on typescript
+See the full example below in typescript

 ```typescript
 import {DbBuilder, IDatabase, DbCreationOptions, ReturnType} from 'nativescript-sqlite-access';